iamdcj/javascripts/core/scope/closure/README.md

 #### **1. First-class Functions**

-In JavaScript functions are first-class members, i.e. they can be; passed around as arguments to other functions/lexical environments, return from other functions, and can be assigned as a value to a varialble.
+In JavaScript functions are first-class members, i.e. they can be; passed around as arguments to other functions, returned from other functions, and can be assigned as a value to a varialble.

 ```
 function functionA() {